 - Begin in Standing Forward Fold (Uttanasana).
 Stay here for a few breaths to stretch out the hamstrings and open up through the backs of the legs, which is actually a key ingredient in this arm balancing pose.

-- From your forward fold, take the feet a little wider than hip distance apart.
-Take a slight bend in the knees and begin to work your shoulders behind your legs, tucking the torso between the inner thighs.
+- From your Forward Fold, take the feet a little wider than hip distance apart.
+Slightly bend the knees and begin to work your shoulders behind your legs, tucking the torso between the inner thighs.
 Use your hands around the backs of the ankles to help snuggle the shoulders behind the knees.

 - Place your hands on the floor just behind your heels, with the fingers pointed forward towards the feet.
 Bend the knees deeply and drop the hips down toward the ground.
 Ensure the fingers are spread wide and the palms are not cupped.

 - Carefully begin to shift your center of gravity as if you’re sitting back into a chair.
 Use your arms as a “ledge” to support your body as the weight moves off your feet and into your hands—the backs of the thighs will rest on the upper arms.

 - On an inhale, begin to extend the legs as much as you can, perhaps one at a time.
 Straighten the arms as much as possible, and keep the chest lifted and the gaze forward.

 - Spread the toes and smile!
 You’re flying!

 - Gently release the feet to the floor on an exhale and make your way back to Uttanasana.

 - Crow Pose is a great preparatory pose for fledgling flyers.
 Feel free to play around with the feeling of balancing on your hands with cushions and pillows as crash pads before attempting Firefly.